 What kind of place do you picture when you hear the word “remote”?
 Is it simply a town without a Starbucks?
 For me, a remote adventure is synonymous with being in nature.
 Last summer, when I went truly remote on a visit to Tweedsmuir Provincial Park in northern British Columbia, that definition grew to also include finding space.

-We took a scenic floatplane trip with Nick Hawes of Lakes District Air & Fishing.
+We took a scenic floatplane trip with Nick Hawes of Lakes District Air.
 Once in the air, the magnitude of raw nature became clear.
 It was forest as far as the eye could see—with hidden surprises of blue lakes and glaciers sculpted by the sun.
 One of those lakes would be our private playground for the next few days.

 We landed on Tesla Lake and parked the floatplane in front of our log cabin.
 How amazing that this lake was our front yard.
-I took advantage, after unloading our sleeping bags and gear I journeyed out with a paddleboard to perch myself in the middle of the lake.
+I took advantage after unloading our sleeping bags and gear, and journeyed out with a paddleboard to the middle of the lake.

 Truly remote, we packed in the food needed for our three days at Tesla Lake.
 My most memorable meal though was dinner after I caught my first fish, a rainbow trout, and cooked it up on the first campfire I built on my own.